How Can I Best Prepare for an HR Executive Interview with My Background?

 5. Shops & Establishment

-6. Get the documents Joining forms, confirmation letter, exit forms,
+6. Obtain the following documents: Joining forms, confirmation letter, exit forms

 Aung Ko Ko